Ergodic theory of Random Anosov systems mixing on fibers: Random Sinai-Ruelle-Bowen measures

-The definitions and results collected in this section are mainly from \cite{GK} and \cite{BG} whose proofs are omitted.
 Let $\L$ be a random hyperbolic attractor of $F$, where the $F(\o)$ is uniformly hyperbolic on $\L(\o)$ $\mb P$-a.s..
-For definition of random hyperbolic attractors, we refer the reader to \cite{GK}; while for more details about random attractors, we refer the reader to \cite{A}. \begin{definition} Let $\d$ be a strictly positive random variable on $(\O,\mc B,\mb P)$.
+For definition of random hyperbolic attractors, we refer the reader to \cite{GK}; while for more details about random attractors, we refer the reader to \cite{A}. \begin{defn} Let $\d$ be a strictly positive random variable on $(\O,\mc B,\mb P)$.
 Then for any $\o\in\O$ a sequence $\{y_n\}_{n\in \mb Z}$ in $\mb E$ is called an $(\o,\d)$ pseudo-orbit of $F$ if

 For a strictly positive random variable $\e$ and any $\o\in \O$ a point $x\in\mb E$ is said to $(\o,\e)$-shadow the $(\o,\d)$ pseudo-orbit $\{y_n\}_{n\in\mb Z}$ if